VadlamudiSandhya/VadlamudiSandhya/README.md

 # Hello There!
 Welcome to my GitHub
 <br>

 ## About me
-Engineering Graduate
+✨ Engineering Graduate <br>
-passionate about designing
+✨ passionate about programming and web designin <br>
+✨ RMKEC'24 <br>
+✨ Eager to learn and explore new technologies and innovations in the field <br>
+✨ Committed to building a career in the tech industry <br>

 ## Socials: